MuhammadSajid404/ERC721-Token/README.md

 Burn — How do we burn or destroy a token?

 Understanding how these operations work helps to put a complete picture of how a token standard works.
 [OpenZeppelin ERC721Token.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC721) full implementation and amalgamates some additional knowledge of Solidity and other EIPs.

+### KDASchemeIII
+KDASchemeIII is a version of real life scenario which is implemented in solidity. in KDASchemeIII you can register a property, sell property through whole process in which you can accept or reject buyer offer.